How Much Do You Know About Head Lice?

 Pets

-and other animals don't get head lice and are not involved in passing them from one
+and other animals don't get head lice and are not involved in passing them from 1

 person to another.
-Your child cannot get head lice from a swimming pool, but could
+Your child can't get head lice from a swimming pool.
+But they could

-them from infested towels.
-Tell your child not to use chairs, pillows, couches, or
+get head lice from infested towels.
+Tell your child not to use chairs, pillows, couches,

 Your score was: